SpongePowered/SpongeDocs/source/plugin/wgen/customwgen.rst

 Creating Custom Biomes
 ~~~~~~~~~~~~~~~~~~~~~~

-While it is currently not possible to create entirely new biomes from within sponge you can replace the system
+While it is currently not possible to create entirely new biomes from within sponge, you can replace the system
 by which they are arranged in the world be implementing the ``BiomeGenerator`` interface and setting your custom
 biome generator onto a WorldGenerator.